LSafer/cufyorg.github.io/index.md

     </head>
 </html>
 Cufy is a growing organization.
 It have few projects and all of them about programming.
-Cufy is always about open-source.
+Cufy is always open-source.
 Some of the projects of Cufy are mentioned below:

 -   ## Cufy Framework